eksctl-io/eksctl/README.md

 It's inspired by `kubectl`.
 It provides a simple way to create and manage clusters, and aims to implement a [Cluster API](https://github.com/kubernetes-sigs/cluster-api) controller for EKS also (`eksctld`).

-It is not inteded to be a like-for-like alternative to well-established community tools (`kops`, `kubicorn`, `kubeadm`).
+It is not intended to be a like-for-like alternative to well-established community tools (`kops`, `kubicorn`, `kubeadm`).
-However, the intention is to work well with most popular tools, and collaborate very closely, so that Kubernets makes the cloud-native world even more amazing to live in!
+However, the intention is to work well with most popular tools, and collaborate very closely, so that Kubernetes makes the cloud-native world even more amazing to live in!

 ## Developer use-case